 Dedicated and reliable.
-The Challenge has a strong group work element and you’ll be working with a real-life business that has invested time in creating a project and committed to meeting with you on a weekly basis.
+The Consultancy Challenge has a strong group work element and you’ll be working with a real-life business that has invested time in creating a project and committed to meeting with you on a weekly basis.
 Good consultants don't let their team or client down!

 Collaborative.
 You'll need to form a cohesive team with a small group of strangers and work together to achieve a result in six weeks.
 You’re not on your own though, support to develop skills in communication and conflict resolution is provided on the Challenge.

-Independent: The Challenge is a formative experience for many, giving you the freedom and responsibility to arrange much of the workload yourself and with your group.
+Independent.
+The Consultancy Challenge is a formative experience for many, giving you the freedom and responsibility to arrange much of the workload yourself and with your group.
 The exception to this is a few pre-planned meetings for availability purposes.
-You can ask for help at any point, and the NCC manager provides lots of input via the skills development activities, but the onus is you and your fellow students to work through the obstacles as a group and complete the Challenge.
+You can ask for help at any point, and the NCC manager provides lots of input via the skills development activities, but the onus is you and your fellow students to work through the obstacles as a group and complete the Consultancy Challenge.

 What could I be doing?

 Each client has selected an issue or a problem that is important to them.
 They may not have the time, resources or expertise to address the issue, so are looking for your insight.